 The National Highway Traffic Safety Administration (NHTSA) estimates that during daylight hours, around 481,000 drivers are using their cell phones behind the wheel.
 Those drivers are endangering the lives of everyone around them by failing to dedicate 100% of their attention to the road.

 Sending or reading one text at 55 miles per hour is the equivalent of driving the length of a football field blindfolded.
 Cell phones are the most dangerous form of driver distraction because they fulfill all three categories: manual, visual, and cognitive distractions.

 Looking at one’s phone takes the eyes off the road, one or both hands off the steering wheel, (except when using a hands-free device), and the mind off of the driving task.
 This can make it impossible to react to dangerous situations in time to avoid a collision.
 Using a cell phone illegally is a breach of a driver’s duty to exercise reasonable care.
 Using a device to text and drive is also illegal in the state of Florida.
 Breaking these rules could make the at-fault driver liable for damages in an accident.

 Florida Distracted Driving Accident Statistics

 In 2017, police officers attributed over 3,700 car accidents in the state of Florida to distracted driving.
-An EverQuote Auto Insurance study the same year found Florida to be the second-highest state for distracted driving rates in the country.
+The same year, a study found Florida to be the second-highest state for distracted driving rates in the country.
 The study analyzed driver behaviors through an app and found that 44% of Florida’s drivers use their phones while driving.

 Injured in a Distracted Driving Accident?